-How to Remove Unwanted Site Links
+How to Remove or Disavow Links on WordPress

 Usually, backlinks provide a boost to your site’s Search Engine Optimization (SEO).
 There are some times, however, when that’s not the case.
 Links to your site from disreputable sources, such as untrustworthy sites or spam comments, can actually cause your SEO rankings to drop.

 What’s worse, sometimes you won’t even know that these undesirable backlinks exist.
 Therefore, It’s important to regularly check for unwanted links to your site, so you can have them removed or disavowed.
 That way, you can keep your SEO standings intact.